Axual/terraform-provider-axual/docs/index.md

 ## Compatibility
- - This terraform provider requires Management API 7.1.1+
+ - This terraform provider requires Management API 7.0.7

-## Outputs
+## Output
-Include outputs if you want to have detailed information, e.g. for debugging purposes or as data sources to another workspace.
+Please include output if you want to have detailed information, e.g. for debugging purposes or for data sources.
-This is typically done in the `outpts.tf`` file
-This is an example of the outputs for an environment created in the examples folder."
+Example of an output for the environment resource.

 ```
 output "staging_id" {